jzbontar/vizrank/README.md

 VizRank CPU vs. GPU benchmark
 =============================

-We wish to measure the runtime of various implementations of the VizRank algorithm.
-The benchmark is performed on a i7 3770 CPU and GTX Titan GPU.
+We measure the runtime of two implementations of the VizRank algorithm:

+- a single core CPU implementation written in C
+- a GPU implementation written in CUDA

+We found the GPU implementation is up to 35 times faster than the CPU implementation on our machine, depending on the parameters (sizo of the dataset and number of attribute pairs to score).

-Competing Implementations
+Competing implementations
 -------------------------

 - main.py: Python reference implementation.
 This is extremely slow and does not appear on the graphs.
 - main.c: C implementation running on one core.
 - main.cu: CUDA implementation parallelized over pairs of attribute (first loop in pseudocode).

+The outputs of all three implementations are identical.

-VizRank Algorithm
+VizRank algorithm
 -----------------

 Input: